joyceeexinyiwang/FYS/README.md

     - Perception of students interests towards interdisciplinary studies
     - Whether they have provided support for interested students
     - The resources they have received to facilitate interdisciplinary experiences for students
-- Analysis of resource gaps
+- **Analysis of resource gaps**
+  - Want
+    - whether students and faculty are interested in pursuing or facilitating interdisciplinary undergraduate studies, and why (referring to the history of the institution)
   - Needs
     - what students need to explore beyond their programs
     - what advisors and faculty need to facilitate interdisciplinary studies
   - Resources
     - what existing resources are there to support students, faculty, and staff
-- Creation of asset map
+- **Creation of asset map**
   - network of funding and mentorship structures
-- Workshops, events, and student organization
+- **Workshops, events, and student organization**

 ## Product
 Report 1: identifying problems (assessment, resource gaps)